joshmarinacci/webxr-workshop-intro/part1/instructions.md

 returns an element in the page with an id of obj.
 Add `id="obj"` to the `a-box` so that the code can find it.

 Now the box should move to the floor once the user chooses an anchor.
-This works but can still be confusing for the user because the box jumps from its default position to the floor.
+This does work, but it has a flaw.
+The box jumps from its default position to the floor, which is visually confusing.
 To fix this, make the box start off invisible by adding the attribute `visible="false"`.
 Then make the box visible once the anchor has been found in the event handler with `obj.setAttribute('visible','true')`.
 The final box code looks like this: